xXjojojXx/7D2D-efficient-base-repair/README.md

 This block is unlocked at level 60 of repair tool skills and can be crafted in a workbench with forged steel, electric parts, and a car battery.

+Find more details about changes of this project in the dedicated [changelog file](./CHANGELOG)

 ## How to Install Manually

 1. Download the [zip file](https://www.nexusmods.com/7daystodie/mods/4861?tab=files) of the mod.